Alex Smith: 2010 season

 Smith entered the 2010 season as the starting quarterback.
 For the first time in his career, he returned under the same offensive coordinator from the previous season, as Raye was retained.
 However, continuity in a poor system resulted in the team starting 0–5, and on September 27, Raye was fired and replaced by quarterbacks coach Mike Johnson.
 Under Johnson, Smith was expected to run a variation of the spread offense that he ran in college.
 The 49ers continued to build their team having now drafted Anthony Davis and Mike Iupati with their two first-round picks to provide more protection.
 On September 8, Coach Singletary announced that Smith was named one of the team's captains.

 In Week 5, Smith was booed at home and the crowd chanted for his backup, David Carr, before leading the 49ers to two scoring drives to close within three points.
 However, he was hit as he threw on the third drive attempt, resulting in an interception and a 24–27 loss, dropping the 49ers to 0–5.
 Smith once again suffered an injured shoulder in the 49ers week 7 game against the Carolina Panthers and was not available to play Week 8 against the Denver Broncos in London.
 He was replaced by Troy Smith, who had 14 games of experience in the NFL before joining the 49ers organization just before the start of the regular season.
 Troy Smith took Smith's position after winning two straight games against the St. Louis Rams and the Denver Broncos.

 However, following a loss to the Green Bay Packers in Week 13 that left the 49ers with a 4–8 record, Troy Smith was demoted to backup in favor of Alex Smith.
 Smith would start against the Seattle Seahawks in Week 14 in a game the 49ers needed to win to stay in contention in the NFC West.

 Smith acknowledged that his performances needed to be more consistent.
 On December 12, 2010, the 49ers played the Seahawks in San Francisco.
 Smith was booed by the Candlestick crowd after the first two plays.
 However, the boos turned to cheers after Smith helped lead the 49ers to a 40–21 victory over a division rival.
 The win moved the 49ers one game behind the division leaders (Rams and Seahawks) with three games left to play.
 However, the 49ers struggled the following Thursday night against the San Diego Chargers and Troy Smith started the following game against the Rams.
 Troy Smith struggled in the loss to the Rams and Alex relieved Troy Smith in that game.
 After the game, Singletary was fired and Alex finished the season starting against the Cardinals.
 The 49ers finished the season 6–10 and Smith became a free agent after the season.
 After his firing, Singletary said, "You gotta have a quarterback."
 Smith had won just 19 games in 50 career starts through 2010.

-In 2010, he was chosen as the 11th-smartest athlete in sports by Sporting News.
+In 2010, Smith was chosen as the 11th-smartest athlete in sports by Sporting News.